dekobon/bouncy-haproxy/README.md

     extend it to be able to write their own processes that monitor an endpoint or a DOCKER_HOST and then modify the configuration.
 Next, they can then bounce HAProxy and have a new server pool loaded.

+### Setup Hints

+ 1. You probably want to mount a data volume on /etc/haproxy/config in order to make your HAProxy configuration persistance across reboots.
+ 2. You will need to modify the default configuration file /etc/haproxy/config/haproxy.cfg to conform to your particular setup.
+ 3. If you add servers inside of the ### start/end pool ### comment block you can use utilities to template in linked servers into your configuration.

+### Runtime Hints

+ 1. You can reload the proxy configuration at runtime by running the script: /usr/local/bin/bounce_haproxy